daronphang/coding_resources/javascript/react/react_hooks.md

   const toggleParagraphHandler = () => {
-    setShowParagraph(true);   // updating state with value and triggers re-rendering of component setShowParagraph(showParagraph => !showParagraph);  // updating state with callback function
+    setShowParagraph(true);   // updating state with value and triggers re-rendering of component (not async reason) setShowParagraph(showParagraph => !showParagraph);  // updating state with callback function

     setCount(count => count + 1);

     setItems(items => [...items, 'new item']);

-    console.log(showParagraph);   // won't show updated state here as useState is asynchronous
+    console.log(showParagraph);   // won't show updated state here due to scope of closure function
-                                  // also, state values are used by functions based on their current closures }
+                                  // state updates will reflect in the next re-render where new closures are created }

   return (